chrysante/scatha/README.md

 - Find a good solution for implementing references/pointers in the frontend that is powerful but not harmful

-- Arrays (probably depends on references)
+- Arrays (probably depend on references)

-- Strings (depends on arrays)
+- Strings (depend on arrays)

 - Member functions